“THE TRUE GOSPEL WEB

 “the truth of the gospel” of Jesus, the Christ.

-2:5 To whom we gave place by subjection, no, not
+Galatians 2:5 To whom we gave place by

-for an hour; that the truth of the gospel might continue with you.
+subjection, no, not for an hour; that the truth of the gospel might continue

-2:14 But when I saw that they walked not uprightly
+Galatians 2:14 But when I saw that they walked

-according to the truth of the gospel, I said unto Peter before them all, If
+not uprightly according to the truth of the gospel, I said unto Peter before

-thou, being a Jew, livest after the manner of
+them all, If thou, being a Jew livest after the

-Gentiles, and not as do the Jews, why compellest thou
+manner of Gentiles, and not as do the Jews, why compellest

-1:5 For the hope which is laid up for you in
+Colossians 1:5 For the hope which is laid up

-heaven, whereof ye heard before in the word of the truth of the gospel;
+for you in heaven, whereof ye heard before in the word of the truth of the

 Which term is